Belan-Mihail/cooking-blog/README.md

 - The page is only available to registered users

+- After sending the message the user is taken to the thanks page

 - History of the site owner covered by this function: 5